The Lovely Bones: Plot

-On December 6, 1973, 14-year-old Susie Salmon takes her usual shortcut home from her school through a cornfield in Norristown, Pennsylvania.
+On December 6, 1973, 14-year-old Susie Salmon takes a shortcut home from school through a cornfield in Norristown, Pennsylvania.
 George Harvey, her 36-year-old neighbor, a bachelor who builds doll houses for a living, persuades her to look at an underground kid's hideout he constructed in the field.
-Once she climbs into the hideout, he rapes and murders her, then dismembers her body and puts her remains in a safe that he dumps in a sinkhole, along with throwing her charm bracelet into a pond.
-Susie's spirit flees toward her personal Heaven, and in doing so, rushes past her classmate, social outcast Ruth Connors, who can see Susie's ghostly spirit.
+After she goes into the hideout, he rapes and murders her.
+He puts her remains in a safe that he dumps in a sinkhole, and throws her charm bracelet into a pond.
+Susie's spirit flees toward her personal Heaven; it rushes past her classmate, social outcast Ruth Connors, who sees Susie's ghostly spirit.

 The Salmon family initially refuses to believe that Susie is dead, until a neighbor's dog finds Susie's elbow.
 The police talk to Harvey, finding him odd but not suspicious.
 Susie's father, Jack, gradually suspects Harvey.
 Jack's surviving daughter, Lindsey, eventually shares this sentiment.
 Jack takes an extended leave from work.
 Meanwhile, another of Susie's classmates, Ray Singh, who had a crush on Susie in school, develops a friendship with Ruth, drawn together by their connection with Susie.

 Later, Detective Len Fenerman tells the Salmons that the police have exhausted all leads and are dropping the investigation.
 That night, Jack peers out of his den window and sees a flashlight in the cornfield.
 Believing Harvey is returning to destroy evidence, Jack runs out to confront him, armed with a baseball bat.
 The figure is not Harvey, but Clarissa, Susie's best friend who is dating Brian, one of Susie's classmates.
-As Susie watches in horror from heaven, Brian—who was going to meet Clarissa in the cornfield—nearly beats Jack to death, and Clarissa breaks Jack's knee.
-While Jack recovers from knee replacement surgery, Susie's mother, Abigail, begins cheating on Jack with the widowed Det.
+As Susie watches in horror from heaven, Brian—who was going to meet Clarissa in the cornfield—nearly beats Jack to death, and Clarissa breaks Jack's knee, as they believed he was after them.
+While Jack recovers from knee replacement surgery, Susie's grieving mother, Abigail, begins an affair with the widowed Det.
 Fenerman.

-Trying to help her father prove his suspicions, Lindsey sneaks into Harvey's house and finds a diagram of the underground den, but is forced to leave when Harvey unexpectedly returns.
+Trying to help her father prove his suspicions, Lindsey sneaks into Harvey's house and finds a diagram of the underground den.
+She leaves when Harvey unexpectedly returns.
 The police do not arrest Lindsey for breaking and entering.
 Harvey flees from Norristown.
-Later, evidence is discovered that links Harvey to Susie's murder as well as those of several other girls.
-Meanwhile, Susie meets Harvey's other victims in heaven and sees into his traumatic childhood.
+Later, evidence is discovered that links Harvey to Susie's murder and those of several other girls.
+In heaven, Susie meets Harvey's other victims and sees into his traumatic childhood.